-In honour of our co-founders Hillary Kerr and Katherine Power’s latest book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made Career ($24), we’re running an interview series featuring 17 questions (to parallel the book’s 17 chapters) about the work lives of inspirational female leaders who are at the top of their fields.
+In honor of our co-founders Hillary Kerr and Katherine Power’s latest book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made Career ($24), we’re running an interview series featuring 17 questions (to parallel the book’s 17 chapters) about the work lives of inspirational female leaders who are at the top of their fields.
 So far, we’ve tapped Lisa Gersh, Pip Edwards, Kelly Wearstler, and more.
 Up next?
 Julie Masters.

 You could call Julie Masters the influencer of influencers.
 Not only has Masters acquired over 15 years experience as a speaker, but she is also the founder of one of the largest dedicated speaker management agencies in the world ODE Management and also the Founder and CEO of Influence Nation.

 Having also launched a podcast this year, Masters has cultivated a pretty impressive resume, and she isn't stopping yet.
 From how to quit a job and leave on good terms, to the most common mistakes she sees new employees making, get a pen and notepad ready because you're going to want to take notes.
 Keep scrolling to see Master's career advice.

 I build brands around people.
 So it's my job to help people stand up and own their influence in a market price.

 I've been in the speaking industry now for 15 years, and probably for the first 10 years of those 15 years I was absolutely terrified of getting up in front of people and talking.
 So the most surprising thing that people find is that to be influential, to own your voice and own your space is a set of tools that you can learn.
 It's a learnt skill, it's not just a God-given right given to a few extroverts.